 Joe Ranft reports the transformation of the Roadhouse into a place called Umami that promises "world cuisine with Asian influence" is nearly complete - it's scheduled to open June 1.

 ...
 It was one long black gloomy facade taking up the entire block.
-And now Umami is this cheerful olive green, combined with the dark brown of American Craft, making for a much more pleasant and varied set of storefronts along the block.
+And now Umami is this cheerful olive green, combined with the dark brown of American Craft, making for a much more...
+Read more

 Wagamama at the Pru goes before the Boston Licensing Board Wednesday morning to seek permission to serve liqueurs.
 It already has a beer and wine license.